Liisjak/Chess-Object-Detection-YOLOv4/README.md

   <img src="README/Screenshot-4.png" width="200" />
 </p>

 In-depth, step-by-step explanation for some of the steps is given in the Jupyter Notebooks.
-In the following, instructions on how an when to use the files uploaded in this repository are given.
+In the following, instructions on how and when to use the files uploaded in this repository are given.
 For visual presentation of each step, watching the above Youtube video is recommended.

 # CHAPTER 1: CAPTURING PHOTOS OF THE CHESS PIECES